 Where to find the books:

-Buffalo Books and Coffee, Buffalo, MN; Book Break, Maple Lake, MN; Once Upon a Crime, Minneapolis, MN; Chapter2 Books, Hudson WI; Valley Bookseller, Stillwater, MN; Eat My Words, Minneapolis, MN.
-Libraries throughout Minnesota.
-Request them at your favorite bookstore or library.
+Buffalo Books and Coffee, Buffalo, MN; Book Break, Maple Lake, MN; Once Upon a Crime, Minneapolis, MN; Chapter2 Books, Hudson WI; Valley Bookseller, Stillwater, MN; Eat My Words, Minneapolis, MN; The Book Mark, St. Peter, MN; Subtext Books, St. Paul, MN.
+Libraries throughout Minnesota and other states.
+Please request them at your favorite bookstore or library.